Capital Raises

 How to raise capital for a startup

-Equity raising is the exchange of a percentage of business ownership in return for capital (or funds).
+Equity capital raising is the exchange of a percentage of business ownership in return for cash or funds.

 Examples of equity raising include investment from venture capital firms, angel investors, or anyone else to whom a business owner sells their shares.